 |Less than $200,000||0|

-|$200,000 to $399,999||6|
+|$200,000 to $399,999||8|

-|$400,000 to $999,999||20|
+|$400,000 to $599,999||10|

 Candidates will receive points based on their proposed job creation, and job maintenance if they are purchasing an existing business.
+The proposed job creation must take place within 365 days (12 months) of an applicant's arrival to the province.

-For the proposed business, candidates must identify the number of full-time equivalent (FTE) positions that will be created and maintained.
+For the proposed business, candidates must identify the number of FTE positions that will be created and maintained.
 The maximum score available for this section is 36.
 Candidates must score at least two points, or 12 points if they are proposing a Key Staff Member, to meet the minimum requirements for this section.
 In addition, candidates will not qualify if they do not create at least one FTE.
 If proposing a Key Staff Member, candidates must create a minimum of three FTEs.